 Save any remaining material in the third container and the remaining squares from the second tray in separate air-tight containers until both portions have been completely processed.
 Record the number of aliquots left in the third container and the number of grid squares saved from the second tray.
 This information will be needed to re-create the divisions the target organism counts fall below the acceptable range during the identification process and more material needs to be sorted.

 Return to the tray in step 3.1.2.6 and, without re-homogenizing, repeat the entire process from steps 3.1.2.7-3.1.2.14 to obtain a second 150 (with acceptable range of 140-160) count.
 Place the organisms in a second vial.
-Both subsamples of 150 organisms will be taxonomically identified as described in sections 3.2 and 3.3 below, and used in the SCI calculation.
+Both subsamples of 150 organisms will be taxonomically identified as described in sections 3.2 and 3.3 below and used in the SCI calculation.

 If the entire sample is processed, and there are insufficient individuals for both (or one) of the replicates to achieve the minimum of 140 organisms, this indicates an extremely unusual condition such as an environmental stressor (e.g., toxicity, lack of habitat, desiccation, etc.) or sampling error (e.g., sampling during flood conditions).
 If this occurs, a final Stream Condition Index score should not be calculated, and the “X” qualifier should be used during reporting.
 “X” means there were insufficient individuals present in the sample, suggesting an extreme environmental stressor or sampling error.